BryanRuan/BryanRuan/itmo356/Podcasts/Chapter-03/pc-chapter-03.md

 * ~2:35 Who is Andy Hall and Achim Hasenmuller?

-Andy Hall is a product manager for Oracle via VisualBox and Achim Hasenmuller is a lead architecture
+Andy Hall is a product manager for Oracle via VirtualBox and Achim Hasenmuller is a lead architecture

 * ~3:00 What is Simon Phipps relationship to the VirtualBox project?